qwc-services/qwc-data-service/README.md

     Note: `:/` in the `form` property is resolved to the assets directory of the viewer.
   * Create the designer form in Qt-Designer, using the dataset field names as edit widget names.
+- *Note*: In general, for tables with an auto-incrementing primary key field, you'll want to set the attribute form widget type to "Hidden" in the QGIS layer properties.
+This way, the data-service won't block the commit if the feature is comitted with an empty PK field value.

 File uploads: